tengopataraia123/zybookAuto/README.md

 open cmd and type _ pip install selenium

 Download chromedriver and put directly on C disk

 PS version of chromedriver and chrome must be the same. check it in chrome Setting>About Chrome

+chromedriver download link
 https://chromedriver.chromium.org/downloads

-When everything about done download zybook.py file, run and follow simple instructions :)
+When everything above done download zybook.py file, run and follow simple instructions :)